 For example, the screenshot below shows 5 similar unengaged segments.
 The number of profiles in the segment dips when I set "received emails" to 14.
 So, I know that 13 is the threshold I should use.

-- Opened and click email zero times over all time
+- Opened and click email zero times in the last 365 days

 - Someone is not suppressed